If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 You can then head over to the Seatfrog app (which is available to download for free on the App Store and Google Play).

-You can keep bidding up until just 30 minutes before your train leaves, or you can select their Buy It Now option to guarantee your upgrade for a set price.
+The auction for first-class upgrades on your journey will run until just 30 minutes before your train leaves, or you can select their Buy It Now option to guarantee your upgrade for a set price.

-Seatfrog discount tickets are also available for groups travelling together.
 Their group bidding feature allows you to access last-minute seat upgrades when you travel with family or friends too.

-Weigh up the pros and cons of paying for first class
+Weigh up the pros and cons of paying for first class tickets

 Some train companies offer first-class ticket holders complimentary food and drink, which sometimes includes alcoholic beverages too.